Moray Tawse Proprietor

 Director, Sales & Marketing

 Growing up in St. Catharines Vicki was captivated by the growth and success of the Niagara Wine Industry.
 Deciding to pursue her passion – wine, Vicki left the Environmental Management field to take a part-time Tasting Bar job.
-This fueled her desire to learn more about wine and the Niagara Wine industry and now is a graduate of the Wine Business Management Program from Niagara College and has her WSET Level 3 certification.
+This fueled her desire to learn more about wine and the Niagara Wine industry and now is an honours’ graduate of the Wine Business Management Program from Niagara College and has her WSET Level 3 Certification in Wine.

 Joining the team in 2013 she now oversees Direct to Consumer Sales, Marketing and Hospitality operations at both Tawse and Redstone Wineries.
-Vicki is excited about the future and the new possibilities available with the release of the Tawse Spirits while continuing to ensure best in class service that Tawse Winery is known for.
+Vicki takes great pleasure in leading her team of talented and knowledgeable wine professionals as they strive to provide best in class experiences that Tawse Winery is known for.

 National Sales Manager